pearcej/cppds/_sources/BasicDS/ImplementingaQueueinPython.rst

 written implementation of the Queue class.

 The following queue implementation (:ref:`ActiveCode 1 <lst_queuecode1>`) assumes that
-the end of the list will hold the rear element of the queue.
-As the queue grows (as ``push`` operations occur), new items will be added on the end of the list. ``pop`` operations will manipulate the opposite side, the front end.
+the end of the vector will hold the rear element of the queue.
+As the queue grows (as ``push`` operations occur), new items will be added on the end of the vector. ``pop`` operations will manipulate the opposite side, the front end.

 .. _lst_queuecode1: